mchiapello/mini-git-course/PITCHME.md

 +++

-## Saving changes
+#### Saving changes

+@ul[template-note3]
-When working in Git, or other version control systems, the concept of "saving" is a more nuanced process than saving in a word processor or other traditional file editing applications.
-The traditional software expression of "saving" is synonymous with the Git term "committing"
+- When working in Git the **concept of "saving"** is a more nuanced process than saving in a word processor.
+- The traditional software expression of "saving" is **synonymous with the Git term "committing"**

-Git committing is an operation that acts upon a collection of files and directories.
+- Git committing is an operation that **acts upon a collection of files and directories**.
+@ulend

 +++